By island-born hands, for the world.

 There are those who argue that viewing travel as such is smug and oppressive.
 But you see, I have held both ends of the rope.

 Ten years ago, traveling was only a dream.
-My mind sailed to beaches while angry customers berated entry-level-customer-support-me over the phone.
-As monitors beeped, doctors in the OR ordered, “Scalpel, please“, and my student-nurse spirit cried, “This is not what I want, but my family needs it”, I self-appeased with the thought of having enough money to purchase bus rides across the country.
-In times when my stomach gurgled, and there’s only two cans of cheap, unpalatable corned beef to last for a week, I wandered to mountains and seas in my sleep.
+My mind sailed to beaches while angry customers berated entry-level customer support me over the phone.
+As monitors beeped, doctors in the operating room ordered, “Scalpel, please,” and my student-nurse spirit cried, “This is not what I want, but my family needs it,” I self-appeased with the thought of having enough money to purchase bus rides across the country.
+In times when my stomach gurgled, and there were only two cans of cheap, unpalatable corned beef to last for a week, I wandered to mountains and seas in my sleep.

 Home.
 I have called so many such, that it almost feels callous, a disservice to those who don’t have my reality, to claim that traveling is always a choice and anyone can do it.